Wild Women Retreats

 The Wild Women Retreat is an escape to the woods to deepen our connection with nature and a safe space for anyone who identifies as female.

-* Start each morning with a nature meditation * Practice yoga under the trees * Rediscover your creativity with woodland crafts including willow baskets, charcoal or whittling * Relax with nature walks * Share communally cooked food around the campfire * Explore your connection with nature through shiatsu *
+* Start each morning with a nature meditation * Practice yoga under the trees * Rediscover your creativity with woodland crafts including willow baskets, weaving with wool, making charcoal or whittling * Relax with nature walks * Share communally cooked food around the campfire * Explore your connection with nature through shiatsu *

 A weekend of learning, camping, singing, lazy walks, creativity, time to think and time to make new friends.